fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-12-10】[KaijuEngine / kaiju](https://github.com/KaijuEngine/kaiju) - General purpose 3D and 2D game engine using Go (golang) and Vulkan with built in editor
+* 【2025-12-10】[thedotmack / claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.
 * 【2025-12-09】[cloudflare / vibesdk](https://github.com/cloudflare/vibesdk) - An open\-source vibe coding platform that helps you build your own vibe\-coding platform, built entirely on Cloudflare stack
 * 【2025-12-08】[NVIDIA / cutile\-python](https://github.com/NVIDIA/cutile-python) - cuTile is a programming model for writing parallel kernels for NVIDIA GPUs
 * 【2025-12-08】[BeehiveInnovations / pal\-mcp\-server](https://github.com/BeehiveInnovations/pal-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one